Unconcentrated in the office

 In the right place with your own talents

 If the disposition is known, Sabina Pahlke advises taking it into account when choosing a career: "Adults with AD(H)S can hardly stand boredom and avoid anything repetitive and unstimulating.
 Organizing themselves takes a lot of energy.
-It is worth taking a close look at your own talents and skills and considering which professions and industries are most likely to be in demand.
+It is worth taking a close look at your own talents and abilities and considering which professions and industries are most likely to be in demand.
 This can reduce the number of unloved tasks".
+You can also listen to our podcast "Does my child have AD(H)S" with Sabina Pahlke.

 Hypoactive people, i.e. people with ADHD, are less noticeable: "They tend to make an unmotivated and often tired impression.
 Clear structures, delineated task packages and assignments and an attentive and supportive environment can help in everyday working life.
 They are also creative, but more inward-looking," says Sabina Pahlke.